lnatalo712/MS3-Coding-Challenge/README.md

 These two functions were run at the beginning of the program everytime in order to start with a blank table at the beginning of each run.
 This design was created to ensure that the program could be rerun without having to manually empty out the table or create a brand new table before every run.
 The last function I had was an insert function which I used to insert all of the good data into the SQLite table.
-One design choice I ran into while designing the create table functioon was deciding to make column C the primary key for the table.
+One design choice I ran into while designing the create table function was deciding to make column C the primary key for the table.
 I originally made columns A and B the primary key but there happened to be a good mount of repeat first and last name combinations, so I switched the primary key to column C which ended up having only one repeat value.
 If I were allowed to create an extra column in the table I would have made an ID column to give each good entry its own unique ID number.
 I also gave each column the